 - Proposed mode of acknowledgment or recognition of any grant or gift made by AALFNY

 The letter of inquiry should be accompanied by a copy of the organization’s most recent financial statements, audited if available, evidence of the organization’s Section 501(c)(3) tax-exempt or not-for-profit status, a list of the organization’s Board of Directors and management.
 Letters of inquiry and related attachments should be submitted by mail, courier or email.

-2. If, following review, AALFNY’s Board reacts positively to a letter of inquiry, AALFNY will contact the organization to solicit a formal grant proposal on the "New York/New Jersey Area Common Application Form” prepared by the New York Regional Association of Grantmakers (downloadable at www.nyrag.org).
-Fully completed grant proposals must be submitted to AALFNY within 30 days following the issuance of a positive response to a letter of inquiry.
-A grant proposal is "submitted” only when it has been received by the persons identified in Paragraph 3 of "Contact Information” below.
-Grant proposals and related attachments should only be submitted by mail or courier.
-Electronic grant proposals and incomplete grant proposals will not be accepted.
+2. If, following review, our Board reacts positively to a letter of inquiry, we may contact the organization to solicit a formal grant proposal on the “New York/New Jersey Area Common Application Form” prepared by the New York Regional Association of Grantmakers (downloadable at www.nyrag.org).
+Fully completed grant proposals should be submitted to us within 30 days following receipt of a positive response to a letter of inquiry.
+A grant proposal is “submitted” only when we have received all requested information.

-1. Questions concerning AALFNY, its purposes and the application process may be directed to any member of AALFNY’s Board of Directors.
-Contact information for the current members of AALFNY’s Board of Directors is attached hereto.
+1. Questions concerning AALFNY, its purposes and the application process may be directed to any member of our Board of Directors.
+Contact information for the current members of our Board of Directors appears below.

 Vice President – Vincent Chang, Esq., email@example.com